Wildhoney/Leaflet.FreeDraw/README.md

 ## Options

-FreeDraw has quite a few options &ndash; all of which can be seen by taking a look at the `FreeDraw.Options` object.
+FreeDraw has quite a few options &ndash; all of which can be seen by taking a look at the `L.FreeDraw.Options` object.
 However, there are certain options that you are likely to use more than others.

 ```javascript
 // Allow the user to define multiple polygons on one map.